sthirumoorthi/Jupyter-Notebook/README.md

 Detailed note or hints on the Jupyter notebook

 Here’s how to format Markdown cells in Jupyter notebooks in the IBM Data Science Experience.
+Some of the codes are not displayed properly.
+Please use the attached PDF or Python file as reference.

 # Headings:
 Use #s followed by a blank space for notebook titles and section headings: